GabrielMartinMoran/pymodelio/README.md

     # > CustomModel.age must not be less than zero
 ```

+### Force model validations

+Pymodelio doesn't validate an attribute each time it is updated, because we don't think that's required in most cases.
+Instead of this, all pymodelio model have a method called `validate`.
+You can call this method any time you want to validate your model.

 ## Serialization and deserialization

 We have mentioned someting about serialization and deserialization across this document, but let's see in depth how it works.